gbdev/pandocs/src/OAM.md

 - **In CGB mode**, only the object's location in OAM determines its priority.
   The earlier the object, the higher its priority.

-:::tip Interaction with "BG over OBJ" flag
+::: tip Interaction with "BG over OBJ" flag

 Object drawing priority and ["BG over OBJ"](<#BG Map Attributes (CGB Mode only)>) interact in a non-intuitive way.